Abarim Publications' online Biblical Greek Dictionary

 |plural||our (thing)||our (things)|

-The nominative masculine single form of the first person single possessive pronoun (my thing) is εμος (emos, from the emphatic εμου, emou, meaning "of me"), but it comes in many varieties of cases and numbers.
-It can usually be translated with "mine" or "my own" (Matthew 18:20, Romans 3:7).
+The nominative masculine single form of the first person single possessive pronoun (my thing) is εμος (emos, from the emphatic εμου, emou, meaning "of me"), but it comes in many varieties of cases and number (singular: my thing, and plural: my things).
+It can usually be translated with "mine" or "my own" and it occurs 78 times; see full concordance.

 The nominative masculine single form of the first person plural possessive pronoun (our thing) is ημετερος (hemeteros, from ημεις, emeis, meaning "we").
-It can usually be translated with "our" or "our own" (Acts 2:11, Romans 15:4).
+It can usually be translated with "our" or "our own" and follows case and number (singular: our thing, and plural: our things).
+Curiously, this pronoun only occurs 8 times in the New Testament; see full concordance

 Second person pronouns